dotnet/csharplang/proposals/low-level-struct-improvements.md

 Span<int> M(ref Nested nested) => nested.Span;
 ```

 This value is not related to the escape scope of the container; that is as it the container scope gets smaller it has no impact on the *ref-field-safe-to-escape* of the `ref` field values.
+Further the *ref-field-safe-to-escape* can never be smaller than the *safe-to-escape* of the container.

 ```c#
 ref struct Nested